 The NY Times piece on NBA players who were influenced by soccer misses out one key player, that being Jason Kidd, who played soccer growing up in the Bay Area.
 But there are plenty of NBA players who play basketball like you play soccer, moving the ball around and taking players one on one.
 Here are some more NBA players who played soccer:

-But with all the talk about the positive effect of soccer on basketball players, is the youth soccer community suddenly going to have an influx of 6 footers during the basketball off-season?
-Perhaps a few of basketball players will be persuaded to stay in soccer—a few conversions so to speak.
+But with all the talk about the positive effect of soccer on basketball players, is the youth soccer community suddenly going to have an influx of 6 or 7 footers during the basketball off-season?
+Perhaps a few more basketball players will be persuaded to stay in soccer—a few conversions so to speak.

 I love the last few lines of the article and Kobe’s quote:

 After explaining earlier this week how playing and watching soccer helped him see a basketball game unfold in a different light, allowing him to read sequences three, four and five passes ahead, Bryant was asked if there might be a correlation to his team’s basketball smarts and its soccer background.